val1ant/MediaCloud-quarterback-investigation/README.md

 ## INSTALLATION

 To install, save this repository to your computer.
-Open the config file (config.txt) and paste in your API key where indicated.
+Copy the `config.txt.template` to `config.txt` and then paste in your API key where indicated.
 Don't have a MediaCloud API key?
 Register to get yours [here]( https://core.mediacloud.org/login/register ) and see your API key [here]( https://core.mediacloud.org/admin/profile ).
 Then, install the dependencies listed below.

 ### DEPENDENCIES